Thermal Drone Technology: The Ultimate Guide

 What is a Thermal Drone and How Does It Work?

-A thermal drone, also known as a thermal imaging drone, is an unmanned aerial vehicle (UAV) equipped with a special camera that detects infrared radiation, or heat.
+A thermal drone, also known as a thermal imaging drone, is a UAV equipped with a special camera that detects infrared radiation, or heat.
 Unlike a standard camera that captures visible light, a thermal camera creates an image based on the temperature differences of objects and surfaces.

 The Science Behind Thermal Imaging